jackstapleton/rdb-autoscaling/whitepaper.md

  };
 ```

-To scale in the RDB will terminate its own server.
+To scale in, the RDB will terminate its own server.
 When doing this it must make an `aws autoscaling` call, the ASG will then know not to launch a new instance in its place.

 ```q